Documented Scoping Exercises Under PCI 12.5.2

 - Create a Comprehensive Inventory: List all hardware, software, databases, apps, POS terminals, card readers, cloud assets, and PCI-certified solutions (e.g., P2PE devices).

-Why Scoping Matters
+Why Scoping Matter

 A well-executed scoping exercise reduces the PCI DSS assessment scope, saving time and resources.
 It also ensures compliance by identifying all systems and personnel that interact with CHD/SAD.
 For complex environments, professional assistance can make the process smoother.